IBM-MIL/MILCarouselCollectionView/README.md

 ```

 <br>
-###Changing the Collection View Cell's UI
+###Changing the MILCarouselCollectionViewCell's UI

-To change the UI of the collection view cell, you can do this by modifying the `MILCarouselCollectionViewCell.xib` file.
+To change the UI of the MILCarouselCollectionViewCell, you can do this by modifying the `MILCarouselCollectionViewCell.xib` file.
 By default, the collection view cell only has an image view that stretches accross the whole cell.
 Of course, with modifying the collection view cell's UI, comes changing the way we prepare and set up the data in the cell using the cellForItemAtIndexPath method.

 <br>
 ## Requirements